 \section{Introduction}

-Regular (or non-singular) black holes, widely considered to resolve the singularity problems, are dating back to Bardeen who gave the first regular black hole model by Bardeen \cite{Bardeen:1968}, according to whom there are horizons but there is no singularity.
-There has been an enormous advance in the analysis and application of regular black holes and several interesting papers appeared uncovering properties \cite{Ansoldi:2008jw,Hayward:2005gi,Bronnikov:2000vy,Lemos:2011dq,Schee:2015nua}.
-Hayward \cite{Hayward:2005gi} proposed, Bardeen-like, regular space-times are given that describe the formation of a black hole from an initial vacuum region which has a finite density and pressures, vanishing rapidly at large small and behaving as a cosmological constant at a small distance.
-The spherically symmetric Hayward's metric \cite{Hayward:2005gi} is given by
+Regular (or nonsingular) black holes are widely considered to resolve the singularity problems, dating back to Bardeen, who gave the first regular black hole model by Bardeen~\cite{Bardeen:1968}, according to whom there are horizons, but there is no singularity.
+There has been an enormous advance in the analysis and application of regular black holes, and several exciting papers appeared uncovering properties~\cite{Ansoldi:2008jw,Hayward:2005gi,Bronnikov:2000vy,Lemos:2011dq,Schee:2015nua}.
+Hayward~\cite{Hayward:2005gi} proposed that Bardeen-like, regular space-times describe the formation of a black hole from an initial vacuum region with a finite density and pressures, vanishing rapidly at a large distance and behaving as a cosmological constant at a small distance.
+The spherically symmetric Hayward's metric~\cite{Hayward:2005gi} is given by